 In Tacoma, Washington, the debt-related problems that affect families throughout the state are exacerbated by the presence of three military bases: Fort Lewis, McChord Air Force Base, and the large naval complex in Bremerton.
 Personnel on military bases are key targets of the largely unregulated abuses of the payday lending industry.
 National evidence indicates that payday lenders target military personnel, extracting high interest rates from financially inexperienced service members and risking many soldiers’ security clearance.
 Payday lenders, by the same token, target other economically vulnerable communities throughout Tacoma, particularly low-income families.

 The Washington legislature, despite concerted efforts by state and local advocates, has rebuffed efforts to impose tighter regulations on payday lenders and the debt industry at large.
 Lawmakers in Washington killed 15 bills aimed at regulating payday lenders and the debt industry this spring before the end of the legislative session.

-The Center for American Progress Community Town Hall will spotlight the struggles that families face with rising debt, and create dialogue about regulatory solutions for curbing lenders’ abusive practices.
+The Center for American Progress Community Town Hall will spotlight the struggles that families face with rising debt, and create a dialogue about regulatory solutions for curbing lenders’ abusive practices.
 The town hall also strives to generate support for innovative and progressive policy solutions that will provide families with alternative and fair access to much needed credit, and provide them with opportunities to save and build assets.

 The town hall seeks to contribute to the important work of building bridges between local and national efforts in order to work together to create a fair, transparent system in which consumers can make fully-informed, responsible decisions.